digimat/digimat-saia/README.rst

     >>> node.stop()
     >>> quit()

-Please consider this work as *in progress* (**currently only partially tested**).
+Please consider this work as *in progress*.
 Always use the latest version of this package, as it is frequently updated !
 Warning : if you observe a socket error at node start, this is probably due to the fact that the listening port is already opened on your machine from an other process.
 The default listening port is 5050.
 Try changing it to see if this fix the problem